 Launched in May 2011, the arrhythmia team at the Northern General Hospital are delighted to welcome new members to the Sheffield Palpitation Patient Support group.

 For more information about the why this group was formed click here

 Meetings are held in the Medical Education Centre in the hospital grounds from 10.00 - 12.00.

 For directions click here

-For further information or to register your interest, please contact Caroline Holmes on 01789 451827.
-Alternatively, contact 0114 2269064 to check the date for each session as these are subject to change.
+For further information or to register your interest, please contact Sarah Edmunds on 01789 867529 Alternatively, contact 0114 2269064 to check the date for each session as these are subject to change.

 The Surrey Arrhythmia Patient Support Group was established in June 2014.

 We learned a lot about the various heart arrhythmias and their treatment and gained a good , in depth knowledge of Cardioversion, its risks and where it is a suitable treatment for patients.